autolab/Autolab/docs/lab.md

 ## Installing Autograded Labs

-After you've written and tested the autograder, you then use the Autolab web site to create the autograded lab.
+After you've written and tested the autograder, you then use the Autolab website to create the autograded lab.
 Autolab supports creating new labs from scratch, or reusing labs from previous semesters.
 We'll describe each of these in turn.

 ### Creating an Autograded Lab from Scratch